 The Mediterranean Sea is already known to have a complex and multi-scale circulation, driven by wind, water flux, thermohaline and topographic features of its basins.
 The basic functioning of the sea, transforming Atlantic Water (AW) into Mediterranean Waters (MWs), is understood, as well as the process of dense water formation, making Atlantic Water sink offshore in specific northern zones of the western and eastern basins.
-However, the more detailed patterns of the circulation, mainly on basin scale, are very complex and still debated.
-(Pinardi and Masetti, 2000)
+However, the more detailed patterns of the circulation, mainly on basin scale, are very complex and still debated (Pinardi and Masetti, 2000, Robinson et al., 2001).

+The overall circulation structure is summarized in Fig. 9 for the surface water, and in Fig. 10 for the intermediate depths.
 In both the western and eastern basins, the AW current (100-200 m deep) flows along slopes, creating counter-clockwise (cyclonic) gyres, which can meander, bifurcate into veins or form branches because of seabed and coastal topography.
 To the south of each basin, parts of these gyres are markedly unstable and generate mesoscale anticyclonic eddies.
-Circulation at intermediate depths (Fig. 10) emanates from the Rhodes gyre, which is the major formation area of Levantine Intermediate Water, LIW (Lascaratos et al., 1993), spreading westward and northward.